Diego-Espindola/Diego-Espindola/README.md

 - ⚡ Fun facts: <br>I can play nine different instruments
 <br>My favorite subject in school was philosophy and math

-“Virtue makes the goal right, practical wisdom the things leading to it” - Aristotle (1144a7–8).
+“The ultimate value of life depends upon awareness and the power of contemplation rather than upon mere survival.” - Aristotle (384-322 BC).